google/graphicsfuzz/docs/legacy-vulkan-worker.md

 # GraphicsFuzz legacy Vulkan worker

-The legacy vulkan worker has been depreciated in March 2019.
+The legacy vulkan worker has been deprecated in March 2019.
 This documentation is an archive that is not meant to be up-to-date.

 ## Using the worker